 Every hour, take 3 minutes for yourself to stretch.
 Sitting hunched over a desk typing away on the computer is not beneficial to our bodies.

 Stretching helps reduce muscle tension, improves the movement of our joints, improves blood circulation and increases the energy levels.

-Incorporating a bit of activity into your working day will boost your energy, keep your muscles moving and motivate you to do more when you get home.
-These daily additions may seem small but combined together and practiced regularly, they will help you stay motivated and accountable for attending those spin classes you dread.
+Incorporating a bit of activity into your working day will boost your energy, keep your muscles moving and motivate you to do more, even if you are working from home.

 These simple tips may seem small but, combined and practiced regularly, they will help you stay motivated and boost your energy levels to power through the winter season.